PhilipMay/eniak/it/linux-ubuntu.rst

 .. code-block:: bash

-   apt update       # Fetches the list of available updates apt upgrade      # Installs some updates; does not remove packages apt full-upgrade # Installs updates; may also remove some packages, if needed apt autoremove   # Removes any old packages that are no longer needed
+   apt update       # Fetches the list of available updates apt list --upgradable # see list of packages that can be upgraded apt upgrade      # Installs some updates; does not remove packages apt full-upgrade # Installs updates; may also remove some packages, if needed apt autoremove   # Removes any old packages that are no longer needed